Using Natural Cosmetic Clays in Skin Care

 Texture: Slightly grainy, but feels smooths and soft when pressed between the fingers

 Skin Care Benefits: French green clay is highly absorptive and adsorptive, it acts as a magnet for impurities.
-It stimulates blood flow to the skin, removes oils and impurities and exfoliates dead skin cells.
-As the clay dries, it causes the pores to constrict, producing a firmer feeling skin.
+It stimulates blood flow to the skin, removes oils and impurities, and exfoliates dead skin cells.
+As the clay dries, it causes the pores to constrict, producing firmer feeling skin.

 - Toning action stimulates the skin by bringing fresh blood to the surface